Adam S. Richardson

 I graduated from Colonel By High School (Ottawa, ON, Canada) in 2014, and I was a recipient of the Silver Medal award for achieving an academic average greater than 90%.

 I have been taking part in competitive programming events since early high school.
 In grades 11 and 12, I competed at Canada's national high school Olympiad, an exclusive event to which only the top 24 competitors in the country are invited.
-I have continued to compete frequently since high school in various online competitions, with the eventual goal of achieving success in the collegiate ACM-ICPC competitions.
+In the fall of 2017, I earned a spot on Waterloo's ACM-ICPC competitive programming team; Waterloo has been North America's strongest competitor in the sport in recent years.

 Outside of tech, I am an avid competitive runner.
 I am a member of the University of Waterloo track and cross-country varsity teams; I was named the Most Valuable Player for the 2015-2016 cross-country season, and in early 2016 I ran 8:24.69 over 3000m on the track (thereby becoming Waterloo's 6th fastest athlete over that distance, all-time).
 In early summer 2016, I won the National Capital Race Weekend 5K road race, surpassing a field of nearly 8000 athletes.